-SENSE1+, SENSE2+ (Pins 2,14): The (+) Input to Each Differential Current Comparator.
+SENSE1+, SENSE2+ (Pins 2,14): The (+) Input to the Differential Current Comparators.
 The I{TH} pin voltage and built-in offsets between SENSE- and SENSE+ pins in conjunction with R{SENSE} set the current trip threshold.

-SENSE1-, SENSE2- (Pins 3,13): The (-) Input to the Differential Current Comparators.
+SENSE1-, SENSE2- (Pins 3, 13): The (-) Input to the Differential Current Comparators.

-EAIN (Pin 4): Input to the error amplifier that compares the feedback voltage to the internal 0.6V reference voltage.
+EAIN (Pin 4): Input to the Error Amplifier that compares the feedback voltage to the internal 0.8V reference voltage.
 This pin is normally connected to a resistive divider from the output of the differential amplifier (DIFFOUT).

-PLLFLTR (Pin 5): The phase-locked loop's lowpass filter is tied to this pin.
+PLLFLTR (Pin 5): The Phase-Locked Loop's Low Pass Filter is tied to this pin.
 Alternatively, this pin can be driven with an AC or DC voltage source to vary the frequency of the internal oscillator.
-Do not apply voltage to this pin prior to application of V{IN} .